Saturday, 28 December 2019

 The project is fully integrated within the Government of Sri Lanka administration, and the project implementation is designed to capitalize on existing government agencies at all levels.
 The participating departments will carry out the project activities within their mandates, but coordinated by provincial DPD (Deputy Project Director) offices, with district units established at the Department of Agriculture (DoA)/Provincial Irrigation Department (PID)/Assistant Commissioner Agrarian Development (ACAD) offices and divisional units established at Agrarian Service Centers (ASCs).
 Please click to listen: News of ITN FM yesterday (23rd).

-Mrs. Samaraweera is discussing the nursery with farmers and the nursery is being prepared
+Mrs. Samaraweera discusses nursery preparation with farmers, and a seedling nursery is being prepared for broadcasting

-Mrs. Gourie Samaraweera, Deputy Director of Agriculture, explained and demonstrated how to prepare a nursery for seedlings broadcasting.
-Mr. Lakshman Premanath, Deputy Project Director, North Central Province, officials of the Provincial Department of Agriculture and CSIAP also present on the occasion.
+Mrs. Gourie Samaraweera, Deputy Director of Agriculture for Anuradhapura, provided detailed explanations and practical demonstrations on nursery preparation for seedling broadcasting.
+The event was attended by Mr. Lakshman Premanath, Deputy Project Director for the North Central Province, along with officials from the Provincial Department of Agriculture and CSIAP, highlighting strong institutional support for promoting climate-smart agricultural practices among farmers.

 A technical session of the 50th ISSSM conducted by CSIAP DPD Dr. Weerasinghe